Self-driving truck startup Ike raises $52 million

 Van den Berg and Sun were both working at Apple’s special projects group when they left to join Otto, an autonomous trucking startup that was acquired by Uber in 2016.
 Woodrow, who was product lead of Google X’s Makani project, would also end up at Uber ATG by February 2017 as group product manager of its self-driving truck program.

 By 2018, the last of Otto’s founders had left Uber and the self-driving trucks program was in free fall.
-Sun, Woodrow, and van den Berg had left Uber by spring 2018 to launch Ike.
+Sun, Woodrow and van den Berg left Uber by spring 2018 to launch Ike.
 A few months later, Uber announced it would shutter its self-driving trucks unit to focus on autonomous cars.

 In short, Ike’s founders have seen a thing or two, including missteps and exciting breakthroughs, splashy reveals and a heaping spoonful of hubris.

-“The temptation when you’re working on this technology — because there’s so much potential and because there’s so much excitement for it — especially for small companies in the early stages is to try and hack something together and try to get up and running really quickly,” Alden Woodrow, co-founder and CEO of Ike told TechCrunch in a recent interview.
+“The temptation when you’re working on this technology — because there’s so much potential and because there’s so much excitement for it — especially for small companies in the early stages, is to try and hack something together and try to get up and running really quickly,” Alden Woodrow, co-founder and CEO of Ike told TechCrunch in a recent interview.

 That’s not what Ike is doing, Sun noted.
 Instead, the company is taking a systems engineering approach and sprinkling in a little Silicon Valley agility, Sun said.